telerik/blazor-docs/components/treelist/templates/editor.md

 If you need to perform logic more complex than simple data binding, use the change event of the custom editor component to perform it.
 You can also consider using a custom edit form outside of the treelist.

+>note As of version 2.23.0 of Telerik UI for Blazor the TreeList row creates `EditContext` and passes it to the `EditorTemplate`.
+You can read more about it in the notes section of [editing/overview](../editing/overview#notes) article).

 >caption Sample edit template

 ````CSHTML